Ron Garvin: NWA World Heavyweight Champion (1987)

 The Garvins next entered in a feud with NWA World Champion Ric Flair in 1987 over Flair's lust for Precious.
 On one occasion when Flair defeated Jimmy to win a date with Precious, he was instead ambushed by Ron Garvin once again in drag as Miss Atlanta Lively.
 During this feud, Flair once stated that Garvin had "hands of stone," This eventually led to Garvin having the moniker, "The Man With the Hands of Stone."
 The two had intense matches that sold-out arenas.
 The two traded victories, with Garvin winning non-title matches and getting DQ wins on title matches, and Flair getting victories when the title was on the line.
 The feud with Flair took a new twist on September 25, 1987, when Garvin was able to defeat Flair for the title.
-With the NWA holding the 1987 Starrcade the same day that the rival World Wrestling Federation (WWF) was holding its first Survivor Series, Crockett chose to face the strong WWF competition by having Flair win the title.
+With the NWA holding Starrcade '87: Chi-Town Heat the same day that the rival World Wrestling Federation (WWF) was holding its first Survivor Series, Crockett chose to face the strong WWF competition by having Flair win the title.
 Flair therefore had to lose the title first and whoever beat him would only be a placeholder champion.
 Most wrestlers declined the offer, but Garvin, assuming that at 42 it may be his last chance to hold the major NWA title, agreed to fill the role.
 Indeed, Garvin held the title for two months before losing it back to Flair at Starrcade.